 Colossians 3:9 instructs Christians, “Do not lie to one another, since you have put off the old man with his deeds.”

-Whereas in the cited Old Testament scriptures the term false witness implies lying while testifying as a witness, Strong’s Concordance indicates that the terms lie and lying are not specific (i.e., no distinction is made as to the nature of the lies).
-And, the terms lies, liars, and lying in the aforementioned New Testament scriptures involve deceit, according to Strong.
+In the previously-cited Old Testament scriptures, the term false witness implies lying while testifying as a witness, but Strong’s Concordance indicates that the Hebrew words that are translated as lie and lying are not specific (i.e., no distinction is made as to the type of lies).
+In the New Testament scriptures that we mentioned, the Greek words that are translated as lies, liars, and lying involve deceit, according to Strong.

-Regardless, the previously cited scriptures indicate that lying is, at best, inappropriate, and the last scripture implies that people who lie (i.e., make deceitful statements) will ultimately be punished severely.
+The aforementioned scriptures indicate that lying is generally wrong, and the last New Testament scripture that we quoted implies that people who lie (i.e., make deceitful statements) will ultimately be punished severely.
 However, other scriptures suggest that there are exceptions, particularly with regard to several incidents that involve lies intended to protect someone’s life.

 However, just because the Bible does not condemn the behavior of certain people this does not mean that it condones such behavior.
 Throughout the Old Testament, the behavior of a number of people is reported without comment as to the propriety of that behavior.